Xiaohong-Deng/algorithms/discrete-opt/graph-coloring/README.md

 One crucial thing is neighbor searching strategy.
 I tried several but present two here.
 One is bad at performance the other is good.

 1. Randomly pick a node and randomly pick a color for this node.
 If accept the neighbor then move on to the next node.
-If the neighbor is not accepted, randomly pick another color for this node again for n times. n is a hyper-parameter.
+If the neighbor is not accepted, randomly pick another color for this node again for n times until accepted or move on after n times. n is a hyper-parameter.

 2. Randomly pick a node and randomly pick a color.
 Move on to the next node no matter the pair of node and color is accepted.
 This is a more random strategy than the previous one.